KennethOmoya/Tripterium-T50-Whitepaper/README.md

 Profits from the Tripterium Venture Capital Feeder Fund will provide a constant stream of new money coming into the Tripterium T50 index fund, increasing the Net Asset Value (NAV) of the portfolio to the benefit of the T50 token holders.

+The Tripterium T50 token is an Ethereum ERC20 standard token that represents the holder’s ownership in the fund.
+The value of the T50 token is always backed by the Net Asset Value of the fund.
+A liquidation option that can be exercised via the smart contract, guarantees a minimum value for each T50 token based on its proportion of the NAV.

 # Bitcoin Whitepaper
 The Bitcoin Whitepaper titled **_Bitcoin: A Peer-to-Peer Electronic Cash System_** was published on **_31 October 2008_** by Satoshi Nakamoto.